jaz998/Self-Driving-Car-Vehicle-Detection-and-Tracking/readme.md

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

-Car Image Example             |  Undistort Image :-------------------------:|:-------------------------:
+Car Image Example          |  Non_car Image Example :-------------------------:|:-------------------------:
 ![](images/car_example.png)|  ![](images/non_car_example.png)